codidact/feature-development/scoped/post/answer.md

 **Basic flow**

 - User reads the question and (ideally) the other answers, reaching the bottom of the page.

+- If the question has a pending duplicate suggestion:
+  - Before the "add answer" control, user sees notice like: "This question has been marked as a possible duplicate.
+Before you answer, please check the other question to see if your answer fits better there."

+- If the question has pending hold votes:
+  - Before the "add answer" control, User sees notice like "This question might {need more information, not be on-topic}.
+Please review the question before answering,"

 - User selects the "add answer" control (button?).